 Have you heard of Umbrella Insurance?
 Do you think that an Umbrella policy will always cover you in the event of an accident?

-It is all too common that insurance agents and/or the insured that they are selling to misunderstand the ins and outs of Umbrella Insurance.
-While the intent may be great, leaving out a few words may leave you, understandably, steaming when dealing with the aftermath of an accident.
-So read on, because the few words I’m about to share with you are infinitely important if you wind up in an accident that wasn’t your fault.
+Unfortunately, insurance agents and policy holders often misunderstand the ins and outs of Umbrella Insurance.
+While the intent of the agent may be great, leaving out a few words may leave you, understandably, steaming when dealing with the aftermath of an auto accident.

 What is Umbrella Insurance?